HyagoOliveira/UISystem/README.md

 ## Summary

-Create Menus and Popups using Unity UI Toolkit
+Create Menus and Popups faster using Unity UI Toolkit.

 ## Custom Runtime Theme

-This package has a custom theme style sheet called [ActionCode-UISystem](/Settings/Themes/ActionCode-UISystem.tss), overriding some classes styles by using the [ActionCode-Global](/Settings/StyleSheets/ActionCode-Global.uss) style sheet.
+This package has a custom Theme Style Sheet called [ActionCode-UISystem](/Settings/Themes/ActionCode-UISystem.tss), overriding some classes styles by using the [ActionCode-Global](/Settings/StyleSheets/ActionCode-Global.uss) style sheet.

-When using UI Builder, you can select this theme:
+When using UI Builder, you can select this theme on the Viewport:

 ![ActionCode UI System Theme](/Docs~/ActionCodeUISystem.png)

-To see it in runtime on your UI Document component, make sure to use a Panel Settings with this Theme Style Sheet.
+To see it in runtime on your UI Document component, make sure to use a Panel Settings with this Theme Style Sheet set.

 ## UI Background Click Disabler